ShakeelaNTU/elastic-beanstalk-deployment/README.md

 @app.route('/')
 def home():
-    return "<h1>Sample app in Development Environment by MYNAME - Version 2</h1>"
+    return "<h1>Sample app in Development Environment by Shakeela after update</h1>"

-2️⃣ Create a ZIP Package
+2. Create a ZIP Package

 After modifying the application, create a new ZIP package with the updated files.

 zip -r app-v0.0.2.zip .

-3️⃣ Upload the New Version to Elastic Beanstalk
+3. Upload the New Version to Elastic Beanstalk